 Specific Heat Capacity Formula

-C = Specific heat capacity of a substance it depends on the nature of the material of the substance.
+- C = Specific heat capacity of a substance depends on the nature of the material of the substance.

 Specific Heat of Water

-The specific heat capacity of water vapor at room temperature is also higher than most other materials.
-For water vapor at room temperature and pressure, the value of specific heat capacity (Cp) is approximately 1.9 J/g°C.
+The specific heat capacity of water vapour at room temperature is also higher than most other materials.
+For water vapour at room temperature and pressure, the value of specific heat capacity (Cp) is approximately 1.9 J/g°C.

 We can explain the reason for the high specific heat of water due to the hydrogen bonds.
 In order to increase the temperature of the water with the multitude of joined hydrogen bonds, the molecules have to vibrate.
 Due to the presence of so many hydrogen bonds, a larger amount of energy is required to make the water molecules break by vibrating them.